common name: darkwinged fungus gnats

 In North America, the key to sciarid genera by Shaw (1953) has been superseded by Steffan (1966).
-Identification at the species level is difficult, based primarily upon males which must be cleared with NaOH or KOH and mounted on slides, a somewhat delicate procedure.
+Identification at the species level is difficult, identification is based primarily on males which must be cleared with NaOH or KOH and mounted on slides, a somewhat delicate procedure.
 The primary references are Johannsen (1912) and Pettey (1918), but as Steffan (1966) pointed out, many of the older descriptions are inadequate by current standards, and type material must be seen to insure accuracy of determinations.

-Kennedy (1974) reported on the significance of fungi in survival and development of B. impatiens, a fungus gnat found commonly in greenhouses of New York State.
+Kennedy (1974) reported on the significance of fungi in survival and development of Bradysia impatiens, a fungus gnat found commonly in greenhouses of New York State.
 He reported that larvae of this species frequently feed on the root and stem tissue of many greenhouse plants.
 His experiments suggested that fungi provide an essential nutrient source for the larvae of B. impatiens, and that if fungi are in low supply in the immediate vicinity of a living plant, there is a tendency for the larvae to use the plant as an alternate food source.

 Hungerford (1916) reported the life cycle of Sciara (=Bradysia) coprophila was 24 to 32 days from egg-laying to egg-laying adult female.
 Thomas (1931) presumably working with coprophila, wrote that the life cycle from date of egg laying to date of fly emergence was 18 to 23 days at 63 to 70°F (17 to 21°C).
 At lower temperatures, development time was longer.
-Both Hungerford (1916) and Thomas (1931) illustrated life history stages of B. coprophila and plant damage caused by it.
-In Florida, the Florida State Collection of Arthropods has a record of B. coprophila being a severe problem on Christmas cactus, Zygocactus truncatus Schum., at a research center in Apopka during August 1977.
+Both Hungerford (1916) and Thomas (1931) illustrated life history stages of Bradysia coprophila and plant damage caused by feeding.
+In Florida, the Florida State Collection of Arthropods has a record of Bradysia coprophila being a severe problem on Christmas cactus, Zygocactus truncatus Schum., at a research center in Apopka during August 1977.
 There also is a record of it damaging 50 percent of 1000 seedlings of longleaf pine, Pinus palustris, at Punta Gorda during February 1975.
-The collector, Charles W. Chellman, noted the larvae invaded the tap roots and fed also on lateral roots near the soil line.
+The collector, Charles W. Chellman, noted the larvae invaded the tap roots and fed on lateral roots near the soil line.

 Sound crop culture denies fungus gnats the conditions necessary for development, reduces need for pesticides and promotes parasites.
 Fungus gnat problems may result from overwet conditions and diseased roots and should alert growers to poor culture.
 Potting media should be stored dry, and pots and production areas must be well drained.
 Fungus gnats can exist on soil fungi, algae under benches, and on damp mossy benches.
 Some growers apply hydrated lime to eliminate the fungal food source (Price 1997).